-ELA/Literacy - RI.4.1 Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
-(4-PS3-1) RI.4.3 Explain events, procedures, ideas, or concepts in a historical, scientific, or technical text, including what happened and why, based on specific RI.4.3 Explain events, procedures, ideas, or concepts in a historical, scientific, or technical text, including what happened and why, based on specific information in the text.
-(4-PS3-1) Integrate information from two texts on the same topic in order to write or speak about the subject knowledgeably.
-(4-PS3-1) W.4.2 Integrate information from two texts on the same topic in order to write or speak about the subject knowledgeably.
+ELA/Literacy RI.4.1 Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
+(4-PS3-1) Explain events, procedures, ideas, or concepts in a historical, scientific, or technical text, including what happened and why, based on specific information in the text.
+(4-PS3-1) RI.4.3 RI.4.9 Integrate information from two texts on the same topic in order to write or speak about the subject knowledgeably.
 (4-PS3-1) Write informative/explanatory texts to examine a topic and convey ideas and information clearly.
-(4-PS3-1) W.4.7 Conduct short research projects that build knowledge through investigation of different aspects of a topic.
-(4-PS3-2),(4-PS3-3),(4-PS3-4),(4-PS3-1) W.4.8 Recall relevant information from experiences or gather relevant information from print and digital sources; take notes and categorize information, and provide a list of sources.
-(4-PS3-1),(4-PS3-2),(4-PS3-3),(4-PS3-4),(4-PS3-1) W.4.9 Draw evidence from literary or informational texts to support analysis, reflection, and research.
+(4-PS3-1) W.4.2 Conduct short research projects that build knowledge through investigation of different aspects of a topic.
+(4-PS3-2),(4-PS3-3),(4-PS3-4),(4-ESS3-1) W.4.7 Recall relevant information from experiences or gather relevant information from print and digital sources; take notes and categorize information, and provide a list of W.4.8 sources.
+(4-PS3-1),(4-PS3-2),(4-PS3-3),(4-PS3-4),(4-ESS3-1) W.4.9 Draw evidence from literary or informational texts to support analysis, reflection, and research.
 (4-PS3-1), (4-ESS3-1) Mathematics MP.2 Reason abstractly and quantitatively.
 (4-ESS3-1) MP.4 Model with mathematics.
-(4-ESS3-1) 4.0A.1 Interpret a multiplication equation as a comparison, e.g., interpret 35 = 5 × 7 as a statement that 35 is 5 times as many as 7 and 7 times as many as 5.
-Represent verbal statements of multiplicative comparisons as multiplication equations.
+(4-ESS3-1) Interpret a multiplication equation as a comparison, e.g., interpret $35 = 5 \times 7$ as a statement that 35 is 5 times as many as 7 and 7 times as many as 5.
+Represent verbal 4.0A.A.1 statements of multiplicative comparisons as multiplication equations.
 (4-ESS3-1) 4.0A.A.3 Solve multistep word problems posed with whole numbers and having whole-number answers using the four operations, including problems in which remainders must be interpreted.
 Represent these problems using equations with a letter standing for the unknown quantity.
 Assess the reasonableness of answers using mental computation and estimation strategies including rounding.
 (4-PS3-4) \The performance expectations marked with an asterisk integrate traditional science content with engineering through a Practice or Disciplinary Core Idea.
 4. Waves: Waves and Information 4.
 Waves: Waves and Information Students who demonstrate understanding can: